Jón Páll Sigmarsson

 Jón Páll Sigmarsson (Note: Icelandic pronunciation: /is/.)
 (28 April 1960 – 16 January 1993) was an Icelandic strongman, powerlifter and bodybuilder.
-He was the first man to win the World's Strongest Man four times, the first and only man to win the World Muscle Power Classic five times and the only man to win Pure Strength individual title.
+He was the first man to win the World's Strongest Man four times, the only man to win the World Muscle Power Classic five times and the only man to win Pure Strength individual title.

 Widely regarded as one of the greatest strength athletes all time, Jón Páll is credited with developing Iceland's strength identity.
 He also won 13 international competitions and set 24 world records, was named Icelandic Sportsperson of the Year in 1981, and was posthumously inducted into the World's Strongest Man Hall of Fame in 2012.

 Early life

 Jón Páll was born in Hafnarfjörður on 28 April 1960, weighing 4 kg and measuring 52 cm.
 He was the first child of Dóra Jónsdóttir and Sigmar Jónsson.
 He was raised by his mother and foster father Sveinn Guðmundsson.
 The family moved to Stykkishólmur when he was two.
 He remained there until the age of nine, when the family relocated to Reykjavík.

 Growing up, he spent his summers on Skáleyjar and was active as a farmhand.
 He worked from dawn until dusk, carrying pails of water and assisting his foster father on seal hunts.
-He took up Glima, a traditional Icelandic form of wrestling at the age of five and later played a vast array of sports such as football, handball, gymnastics, karate, swimming and middle-distance running.
+He took up Glima, a traditional Icelandic form of wrestling at the age of five and later played an array of sports such as football, handball, gymnastics, karate, swimming and middle-distance running.

 Career

-Jón Páll was introduced to weight lifting in 1976, and began training at the 'Jakaból' gym in 1978.
+Jón Páll was introduced to weightlifting in 1976, and began training at the 'Jakaból' gym in 1978.
 The same year he won the Icelandic junior bodybuilding title in the +90 kg. class.
 His was also showing great numbers in powerlifting, including Icelandic national records in the bench press (with 192.5 kg, 195 kg, 210 kg and 222.5 kg) and the squat (with 320.5 kg, 330 kg, 342.5 kg and 357.5 kg), but his best performances were usually in the deadlift event, in which he set the European record many times (with 350 kg, 352.5 kg, 360 kg, 362.5 kg and 370 kg).
 The Icelandic phrase 'Þetta er ekkert mál fyrir Jón Pál!' was often yelled by him during deadlifting.
 While continuously winning bodybuilding competitions, he did his first strongman competition in 1982.